monchhichizzq/git_use/README.md

 	• Press Enter three times in succession, the password set here is empty, and the key is created.
 	• Finally got two files:
 	• id_rsa and id_rsa.pub
 	• Open the Admin directory and enter the .ssh folder.
-Open the id_rsa.pub with Notepad and copy the contents to your github or bitbucket ssh settings.
+Open the id_rsa.pub with Notepad and copy the contents to your github or 		ssh settings.
 C:\Users\....\.ssh
 	• Open id_rsa.pub and copy all
 	• Github/ settings/ SSH and GPG keys -- New SSH key
 	• Test